memgraph/memgraph/tests/mgbench/workloads/how-to-use-mgbench.md

 ```

-The idea is to specify a simple Python class that contains your dataset generation queries and queries used for running a benchmark.
+The idea is to specify a simple Python class that contains your dataset generation queries, index generation queries and queries used for running a benchmark.

 Let's break this script down into smaller important elements: